 Voice assistant technology is on the rise.
 In December, Amazon launched its Voice Interoperability Initiative, which aims to allow multiple devices to work through a single speaker, and it is forecast that there will be 8 billion voice assistants in use by 2023.

-IoT security is going to be a priority
+#2.
+IoT security is going to be a priority.

 Smart devices in the home bring greater efficiency through the use of smart lighting, smart doorbells and cameras, and smart thermostats.
 With approximately 175 million smart homes around the world, the IoT is now moving into the workplace too, allowing organizations to increase productivity and profitability by being better connected.

-More smart cities means more smart devices, and therefore a greater security threat.
-As a result, we can expect to see a greater uptake of blockchain, securing individuals' data through the use of a decentralized system.
+More smart cities means more smart devices, and therefore a more significant security threat.
+As a result, we can expect to see a higher uptake of blockchain, securing individuals' data through the use of a decentralized system.